About Town House Books

 We are an independent bookstore for all ages, with a friendly knowledgeable staff located in historic Century Corners in downtown St. Charles, Illinois.
 The uniqueness and ambiance of the bookstore, which opened its doors in 1974, carry over into the Town House Café, featuring a menu of fresh-from-scratch soups and creative sandwiches.
 Our back courtyard is open for lunch every day, weather permitting!
 In addition we have tables set up outside in front of the bookstore that are available for self service... a perfect spot to sit and enjoy your morning paper with coffee or an afternoon iced tea & sandwich.

-Just in time for your shopping season, new Town House Books tote bags are on sale for $16.95.
-They would also make a great gift or stocking stuffer.
-Call the bookstore soon to reserve your tote: (630) 584-8600
+Town House Books tote bags are on sale for $16.95.
+A roomy canvas bag useful for all your shopping and they also make a great gift.
+Call the bookstore soon to reserve your tote: (630) 584-8600.

 Book Themed Baby Showers!

 The gift of a book is a gift for a life time.
 Town House is now offering a baby shower gift registry for those who would like to have book themed parties or for anyone who is expecting and would like to build a library for their child.
 Parents-to-be can create a list of books with the help of our knowledgeable staff and we will keep a record of what has been purchased.
 Call the bookstore for details: (630) 584-8600

 Books make the perfect gift any time of the year and we can help you pick the right book for every age person.
 Let our knowledgeable staff do the work and, as always, we provide complimentary gift wrapping!